-We formulate our instruction set based on BPF primitives.
-We first classify BPF primitives into two categories according to their addressing modes.
-"Direct addressing" primitives, such as "ether proto" and "ip src host," fetch data from an absolute offset in a packet.
+"ether proto" and "ip src host," fetch data from an absolute offset in a packet.
 "L1 indirect addressing" primitives, such as "tcp dst port," address data by calculating the variable header length of a protocol layer and adding a relative offset to it.
 We then generalize the manipulation and comparison operations used in the semantics of BPF primitives.
-There are three types of basic operations: (1) test if equal, (2) mask and test if equal, and (3) test if in range.
+There are three types of basic operations: 1) test if equal; 2) mask and test if equal; and 3) test if in range.
 Each type also has some variations on operand width (short or long integer).
 Finally, we design the complex instructions to accomplish the corresponding operations.
 We come up with 14 different operations that, alone or by combination, are able to perform equivalent operations of any BPF primitives except "expr," which involves arbitrary arithmetic.

 To further exploit the CISC architecture and enhance performance, we introduce a new addressing mode, "L2 indirect addressing," with four additional instructions.
 In the new addressing mode, filtering operations address data by first performing "L1 indirect addressing" to retrieve the related information, which is used to calculate the variable header length of a deeper layer, and then adding the relative offset.
 While BPF does not provide such primitives, there are practical demands such as filtering based on TCP payload.
-Moreover, we add four more "power instructions" that perform equivalent operations of several frequently-used BPF primitive combinations, such as "ip src and dst net" and "tcp src or dst port."
+Moreover, we add four more "power instructions" that perform equivalent operations of several frequently used BPF primitive combinations, such as "ip src and dst net" and "tcp src or dst port."
 Therefore, in total Swift has 22 different types of instructions.

-Table 1 lists a selection of Swift instructions, which captures the characteristics of Swift's CISC-like ISA.
+Table I lists a selection of Swift instructions, which captures the characteristics of Swift's CISC-like ISA.
 The four columns from leftmost to rightmost refer to the addressing mode, the instruction type, the instruction functionality, and the equivalent BPF operation(s), respectively.
 Swift instructions are fairly generic in that given different parameters, one Swift instruction can function as several different pcap language primitives.
 Examples are given in the fourth column.
 Based on the Swift instruction set, we can derive alternative faster implementations for some BPF primitives.
-For instance, the "ip and tcp port" primitive in BPF requires three initial steps with six instructions to examine whether a packet is IP, non-fragment, and TCP.
-In Swift, we can take advantage of the "continuous masked comparison" instruction (D_LEQ_M), to perform the same examination in a single instruction.
+For instance, the "ip and tcp port" primitive in BPF requires three initial steps with six instructions to examine whether a packet is IP, nonfragment, and TCP.
+In Swift, we can take advantage of the "continuous masked"

+comparison" instruction (D\LEQ\M), to perform the same examination in a single instruction.

 We add the SIMD feature into the Swift instruction set by packing additional operands into unused parameter fields.
-For instance, the "Direct addressing load, test if equal" instruction (D_EQ) uses only one 32-bit operand.
-In contrast, the SIMD version of this instruction can carry up to six additional operands, and the corresponding operation becomes "Direct addressing load, and test if equal to any of P[1] through P[7]."
+For instance, the "Direct addressing load, test if equal" instruction (D\EQ) uses only one 32-bit operand.
+In contrast, the SIMD version of this instruction can carry up to six additional operands, and the corresponding operation becomes "Direct addressing load, and test if equal to any of P[1] through P[7]".